RawPatty/rawpatty.github.io/docs/_posts/2023-01-08-Azure-reservation-roles.markdown

 Hoping this will eventually be unified.

-It looks like resource assignments to mangement groups, subscriptions, and resource groups can assign the Reservation Purchaser role, it looks like the purchaser role is resource based and can be assigned by an Owner (so as to puchase scoped reservations), while the Administrator and Reader roles are directory roles only assignable currently under the Reservation tab by a global administrator with User Access Administrator elevation activated.
+`Owners` can assign to mangement groups, subscriptions, and resource groups the `Reservation Purchaser role`, I believe this is to make scoped reservations), while the `Reservation Administrator` and `Reservation Reader` roles are directory roles only assignable currently under the Reservation tab by a `Global Administrator` with `User Access Administrator` elevation activated.

 ## How about Privileged Identity Management (PIM)?